 With so much excitement in the city Ventnor Beach is a great ways to get away from all the hurly burly.
 The whole family will enjoy Ocean City Parasailing with no experience necessary.
 Six Flags Great Adventure amusement park will keep the teens preoccupied all day, but for the younger ones who do not always make the minimum height requirement for those treacherous rollercoasters Storybook Land is a safer bet.
 Last but not least, don't forget the Cape May Gingerbread Tour by Trolley , also known as "America's Oldest Seaside Resort."

 Atlantic City may be known for its gambling and beaches, but sooner or later, you are going to want to eat!
 But you will not just be eating - you will be dining in style.
 Whatever your appetites may be, you are sure to find some spectacular and diverse dining options in eclectic Atlantic City.

-The most bustling area of Atlantic City is The Boardwalk .
+The most bustling place in the Atlantic City area is The Boardwalk .
 Lined with casinos and hotels, it is easy to find a place to dine in between gambling and sun bathing.
 Try out the Cafe Beach Club for superb Baked Stuffed Shrimp with Jumbo Lump Crab Imperial.
 If it's Mediterranean cuisine you're after, make sure you drop by the OPA Bar & Grille and try their Piediekia (Baby Lamb Chops).
 You'll be shouting "Opa" in no time!

 If you are tired of all the activity on the Boardwalk, head over to Chelsea where you will find yourself pleasantly surprised with a savory, heart-warming meal at the Knife & Fork Inn , established in 1912.
 You won't want to miss out on their gourmet steak and seafood recipes.
 For something simpler try White House Sub Shop , regulars claim they are best sub sandwiches in Atlantic City.